 - Be mindful of people who get out behind you at your stop.
 There have been reports of people who note where solo travelers disembark, then mug them once they’ve left the vehicle.

-- Though you may never find the “perfect” ride, feel free to check the condition of a vehicle before you board.
+- Check the vehicle.
+Though you may never find the “perfect” ride, feel free to check the condition of a vehicle before you board.
 If you have concerns, wait for the next one.
 Take advantage of any safety tools provided, even if they leave something to be desired.
 An unconventional seatbelt, which may be little more than a snap on a strap, will do you more good than no seatbelt at all.

 - Know where you’re going and have a general idea of how to get there.